xoxttxox/hybrid-distribution-types/README.md

-# hybrid-distribution-types
+## Hybrid Distribution Types

-Type interfaces for Hybrid Launcher's distribution specification.
+This is a utility repository containing type mappings for Hybrid Launcher's distribution specification.

+### Usage

+* `npm i hybrid-distribution-types`